January 28, 2021

 What happens next?

-Wandsworth Council are finalising the designs and, subject to planning, the improvements will start in the summer and expected to be completed by the end of 2021.
+Wandsworth Council are finalising the designs and, subject to planning, the improvements will start in the autumn and expected to be completed by spring 2022.

 The council will keep you updated on progress via local forums such as the community and engagement advisory meetings.